maxim-k/cc_enrichment/README.md

-# CodeOcean Gene Set Enrichment Analysis
+# Transparent Gene Set Enrichment Analysis

 ## Prerequisites
 - Have a text file with a set of newline-separated background genes in `/data/backgrounds`.